 Informative provisions are those which specify additional desirable practices but with which it is not necessary to conform in order to claim compliance with the Standard.

 This Standard references Normative and Informative provisions, detailed in the listed IALA Recommendations, covering the following scope.

+Confirm wording - IoT is the buzz word now, will it be the buzz word in 4-5 years?

+Focus on Intelligent sensors / monitoring

+put (IoT in parentheses)

 Wide and Medium Bandwidth systems (AIS and VDES)